Comparative Study: Amazon.com And Industry Competitors In Broadline Retail Industry

 -

-The Price to Earnings ratio of 32.77 is 0.88x lower than the industry average, indicating potential undervaluation for the stock.
+With a Price to Earnings ratio of 32.93, which is 0.85x less than the industry average, the stock shows potential for growth at a reasonable price, making it an interesting consideration for market participants.

 -